ExpediaGroup/kubernetes-sidecar-injector/README.md

 Kubernetes Mutating Webhook
 ===========

-## Contribute
+## Developing

-If one is interested in contributing or making changes, please read [developer documentation](DEVELOP.md) on how to build and test this codebase
+If one is interested in contributing to this codebase, please read the [developer documentation](DEVELOP.md) on how to build and test this codebase.

+## Using this webhook